Coshocton County & Holmes County Dog Warden hosts Alter Clinic. https://www.alterclinicac.com/transport-clinics

 Cruelty & Neglect Reporting:

-Please report all cruelty & neglect to the only acting humane agent by contacting 740-622-9741.
+Please report all cruelty & neglect to the animal shelter, 740-622-9741.
 Physical address of the animal(s) of concern required.
+If it is a severe or violent crime, call 911.